YouChooseIt/Hephaestus/README.md

     + Jesus: Allows you to walk on water.
     + Speed: Speeds up your life.
     + Step: Allows the player to step up higher.
     + Strafe: Strafe like you're in counter-strike: source.
+    + SafeWalk: For the people who can't walk without falling off a ledge.

 * **Render**: